dspereira/42Cursus-Inception/README.md

 touch srcs/.env
 ```

-### Build:
+### Installation / Usage:

 ```shell
 make
 ```

-### Testing the Website
+### Usage:
-To ensure everything is working correctly, you can test by opening the provided link with your chosen domain.
+After Docker is running without any issues, you can access your website via HTTPS, for example, at https://localhost.
+If you are using a domain within your local network, ensure that the /etc/hosts file is configured correctly to access your website.

 Since you are using OpenSSL, your certificate is self-signed, which may trigger a privacy and security warning in your browser.
-In this case, you will need to bypass this message and proceed to access the website.
+In this case, you will need to click on the option to accept and continue or a similar message, depending on the browser being used.

 ## Makefile Commands